Skip to Content

 Community participation

-Feedback from this engagement phase will form part of the drafting of an updated Local Planning Scheme, which will be presented to Council next year.
+Feedback from this stage will inform the drafting of an updated Local Planning Scheme, which will be presented to Council.

-The process of reviewing a planning scheme is heavily regulated and includes a formal consultation process once a draft scheme has been written, or in our case updated.
+The process of reviewing a planning scheme is heavily regulated and will include further opportunities for formal consultation once the draft amendments to the scheme have been considered by Council.

 FAQs about the review of LPS6